 San Francisco & Belgrade · Est. 2009 · $150,000+

-Ask any creative director working in technology branding which firm they respect most and Clay appears on almost every list.
+Ask any creative director working in technology branding which firm they respect most and Clay Global appears on almost every list.
 The reason is not primarily aesthetic — their visual work is excellent but that is not the point.
-The point is that Clay has built a methodology that treats brand strategy and digital execution as a single discipline.
+The point is that Clay Global has built a methodology that treats brand strategy and digital execution as a single discipline.
 Positioning, information architecture, conversion logic, and visual identity are not handed from one team to another in sequence; they are developed together by people who understand all four.

 The client base reflects what that produces: Slack, Google, Facebook, Amazon, Cisco.
 Companies that do not give repeat work to firms that produce attractive work that fails to perform.